-Since 2010, the company has carried out a large drill exploration program that consisted of over 700 drill holes for a total of over 180,000m drilled (mostly by diamond drilling) at Ouro Verde and Grota Sêca.
-The results confirmed the important size of the mineralizing system with a pit-constrained resource extending over 4km on strike and over 0.5km depth-wise.
+Since 2010, the Belo Sun has carried out a large drill exploration program that consisted of over 700 drill holes for a total of over 180,000m drilled (mostly by diamond drilling) at Ouro Verde and Grota Sêca.
+The results outlined the size of the mineralizing system with a pit-constrained resource extending over 4km on strike and over 0.5km deep.